basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

     Once a bucket is associated with the new Search, all objects that are written or modified in Riak will be indexed by **both** legacy and new Search.
 However, the HTTP and client query interfaces will still continue to use the legacy Search.

-5. The new Search [[AAE|Replication#Active-Anti-Entropy-AAE-]] trees must be manually cleared so that AAE will notice the missing indexes.
+5. The new Search [[AAE|Replication#Active-Anti-Entropy-AAE-]] hash trees must be manually cleared so that AAE will notice the missing indexes.

-    First, attach to one of the Riak nodes by calling `riak attach`.
-Next, paste the following code into the shell.
-It clears the AAE tree for each node in the cluster, which triggers index repair actions.
+    Attach to one of the Riak nodes by calling `riak attach-direct`.
+Paste the following code into the shell.
+It clears the Search hash trees for each node in the cluster.

     ```erlang
-    riak_core_until:rpc_every_member_ann(yz_entropy_mgr, clear_trees, [], infinity).
+    riak_core_util:rpc_every_member_ann(yz_entropy_mgr, clear_trees, [], infinity).
     ```

-    You can press `ctrl-C` to exit from the attached shell.
+    Press `Ctrl-D` to exit from the attached shell.

-    In the background AAE will rebuilt the hash trees for new Search and exchange them with KV.
+    In the background AAE will rebuild the hash trees and exchange them with KV.
 These exchanges will notice objects are missing and index them in new Search.

     <!-- no re-index command currently exists -->